AnkitBijalwan33/ankitbijalwan25-.com--Github-/README.md

 ## 🚀 About Me

-* 📊 Building projects around real business problems
+* 📊 Operations, Data Governance & Analytics Specialist with hands-on experience in MDM, UAT execution, and pipeline development.
-* 📈 Interested in Data Analysis, Customer Churn & GenAI-driven workflows
+* ⚡ Proven track record of slashing manual reporting efforts by **40%** through advanced process automation and Power Query.
-* 🛠️ Learning advanced data workflows and pipelines
+* 💡 Strong focus on translating complex operational requirements into actionable business insights and scalable data workflows.
-* 💡 Strong focus on **SQL + Business Thinking**
+* 🤖 Expanding expertise into **GenAI & LLM-driven analytics workflows**.

 ---